 Reflecting the customer

 The brand that best offers a reflection of the customer’s self-description and personal identity will win the day.

 Developing actionable strategies requires digging into the perceptual context of the target audience.
 Stealing Share’s consultants use rebranding tools like behavior modeling to understand the precepts.
 The beliefs that drive the target audience to take action and ensure that those values are communicated in the strategy at all times.

 Your customer must recognize the brand and find within its promise, not simple efficacy, but affirmation.

 Those that continue to believe that purchase decisions are cognitive choices are living in the 1950’s.
 A world of unique selling propositions (USP).
 When the market was immature and less crowded, such business promises could incite trial.
 Today, USPs represent a flash in the pan.

-Your brand does not belong to you; it belongs to your customer and is more of a reflection of them than you and your business.
+Your brand does not belong to you, a truth many brands miss.
+It belongs to your customer and is more of a reflection of them than you and your business.

-If your strategy for developing a brand includes descriptions of your product or service, your own history or category benefits, chances are that you have a robust business and an ailing brand.
+If your strategy for developing a brand includes descriptions of your product or service, your own history or category benefits, chances are that you have an ailing brand.